tonyx/safeTodoEvents/README.md

 # Event sourcing version of SAFE template

-I reused the official SAFE Template to make it work in the "event sourcing" style.
+I adapted the SAFE Template to a tiny _event sourcing_ library created by me.

 The domain [Todos.fs](./src/Shared/Todos.fs) is unaware the persistency logic.
-I needed to add just some boilerplate code (events, commands, dispatching).

-Should I work on a different domain in a similar way I would replace the Todos.fs with my domain, write  events, commands in [Commands.fs](./src/Shared/Commands.fs), and [App.fs](./src/Server/App.fs).
+Events (in the Todos.fs module) must be added to wrap domain logic methods, and commands ([Commands.fs](./src/Shared/Commands.fs) must return events.

-I would reuse The following files:
+Basically all those files should be reusable.
 * [Db.fs](./src/Server/Db.fs): connect to the database for writing and reading events and snapshots
 * [Repository.fs](./src/Server/Repository.fs): rely on the previous Db.fs file to:
 * 1) get the current state.